Chyrion/ProjectManagementApp/README.md

 (Functionality marked with (x) has been implemented)

-### Functionality
+## Functionality

+#### Implemented

 - Users have a dashboard that acts as an overview of ongoing projects that they are a part of (x)
-  - Tasks are marked: not started, in progress, done, (late)
-- Creating new projects: (x)
-  - Enter project name, description, deadline(s), members (x)
+- Creating new projects: Enter project name, description, deadline(s), members
 - Project view
-  - User can see details of the project (x)
+  - User can see details of the project
+  - Creator of the project can edit the details, or remove the project
+    - Other users can be given permissions for editing

+#### To-Do

+- Projects are marked: not started, in progress, done, (late)
 - Tasks can be marked as: not started, in progress, done
 - Project is marked as done when all tasks are done

-  - Creator of the project can edit the details, or remove the project (x)
-    - Other users can be given permissions for editing (x)
+### Maybe

 - Maybe: Projects have internal messaging (will implement if there is sufficient time)

-### Structure
+## Structure

 - Tables:
   - Users: General details about the user (name, password) (x)